sntntn/FitPlusPlus/README.md

    cd FitPlusPlus
    ```

+2. Create `.env` files, based on templates given in various `.env.template` files.
+Fill in the fields with your secrets.
+Required for PaymentService and NotificationService. *Note: For changing the configuration for sending out email notifications, change the configuration variables specified in `docker-compose.development.yml` under the `notificationservice.api` part.
+Email configuration variables start with `EmailSettings`*

-2. Start all microservices from FitPlusPlus/Fitness/Backend:
+3. Start all microservices from FitPlusPlus/Fitness/Backend:

    ```bash
    docker-compose -f docker-compose.yml -f docker-compose.development.yml up -d --build
    ```

-3. Start the frontend service from FitPlusPlus/Fitness/Frontend directory:
+4. Start the frontend service from FitPlusPlus/Fitness/Frontend directory:

    ```bash
    npm install
    npm run serve
    ```

-4. Open the application in your browser:
+5. Open the application in your browser:

    ```
    http://localhost:8080